Particular/docs.particular.net/transports/selecting.md

 ### When to select this transport

-- When the application is running on Windows Azure and the additional features of Azure Service Bus are not worth the cost.
+- When the application is running on Windows Azure and the additional features of Azure Service Bus are not worth the cost
-- When high throughput is not required.
+- When high throughput is not required
-- When scale out is not required.
-Scaling out requires Azure Service Bus.
+- When scale-out is not required.
+Scaling out requires Azure Service Bus

 ## SQL Server

 The SQL Server transport implements queues using relational database tables.
-Each row of a queue table holds one message with an ID, headers, and body, plus some additional columns for backward compatibility.
+Each row of a queue table holds one message with an ID, headers, and body, plus additional columns for backward compatibility.

 ### Advantages

 - SQL Server is already present in many organizations.
-This could result in less additional licensing and training costs, as well as reduction in operational risk, since the skills and knowledge required to run SQL Server are already present.
+This could result in lower licensing and training costs, as well as a reduction in operational risk, since the skills and knowledge required to run SQL Server are already present.
-- Mature tooling, such as [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
+- Mature tooling, such as [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)
-- Free to start with the [SQL Server Express edition](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express).
+- Free to start with the [SQL Server Express or Developer editions](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
 - Easy scale-out through competing consumers.
 Multiple instances of the same endpoint consume messages from a single queue.
-- Supports distributed transactions, allowing atomic message processing and data manipulation in database systems which also support distributed transactions (e.g. SQL Server), using the [Microsoft Distributed Transaction Coordinator (MSDTC)](https://msdn.microsoft.com/en-us/library/ms684146.aspx).
+- Supports distributed transactions, allowing atomic message processing and data manipulation in database systems which also support distributed transactions (e.g. SQL Server), using the [Microsoft Distributed Transaction Coordinator (MSDTC)](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms684146(v=vs.85))
-- Can store both queues and business data in a single backup, making it much easier to restore a system to a consistent state.
+- Can store both queues and business data in a single backup, making it easier to restore a system to a consistent state

 ### Disadvantages

 - Does not offer a native publish-subscribe mechanism.
 A database is required for storing event subscriptions (via [NServiceBus persistence](/persistence)).
 [Explicit routing for publish/subscribe](/nservicebus/messaging/routing.md#event-routing-message-driven) must also be specified.
-- Adds pressure to the server due to polling for new messages.
+- Adds pressure to the server due to polling for new messages
-- Depending on throughput, can add significant load to an existing SQL Server installation.
+- Depending on throughput, can add significant load to an existing SQL Server installation

 ### When to select this transport

-- When it's not possible to introduce a native queuing technology.
+- When it's not possible to introduce a native queueing technology
-- When the benefits of introducing a native queueing technology are outweighed by the cost of licensing, training, and ongoing maintenance compared with using an existing SQL Server infrastructure.
+- When the benefits of introducing a native queueing technology are outweighed by the cost of licensing, training, and ongoing maintenance compared with using an existing SQL Server infrastructure
-- For integration with a legacy application which uses SQL Server, using [database triggers](/samples/sqltransport/native-integration/).
+- For integration with a legacy application which uses SQL Server, using [database triggers](/samples/sqltransport/native-integration/)

 ## RabbitMQ

-RabbitMQ is a popular message broker used with many platforms.
+[RabbitMQ](https://www.rabbitmq.com/) is a popular message broker used with many platforms.
 It can be used both on-premises and in the cloud.

 ### Advantages

-- Highly adopted, with a large community of users and contributors.
+- Highly adopted, with a large community of users and contributors
-- Provides native reliability and high-availability features.
+- Provides native reliability and high-availability features
 - Offers a native publish-subscribe mechanism.
 Does not require a database for storing event subscriptions (via NServiceBus persistence).
 Explicit routing for publish/subscribe is not required.
 - Ease of integration with applications running on other platforms through a wide range of [supported clients](https://www.rabbitmq.com/devtools.html).
 - Native support for the [competing consumer pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html).
 Messages are received by instances in a round-robin fashion without additional configuration.

 ### Disadvantages

-- Running RabbitMQ in a cluster, which is highly recommended, requires deeper operational knowledge of RabbitMQ.
+- Running RabbitMQ in a cluster, which is strongly recommended, requires deeper operational knowledge of RabbitMQ.
 Not all companies have the same level of expertise as with other technologies, like SQL Server.
 This may require additional training.
 - Doesn’t handle [network partitions](https://www.rabbitmq.com/partitions.html) well; partitioning across a WAN requires the use of specific features.
 - Requires careful consideration for duplicate messages, e.g. using the [outbox](/nservicebus/outbox) feature or making all endpoints idempotent.
-- Might require covering additional costs of [commercial RabbitMQ license and support](<https://www.rabbitmq.com/services.html>).
+- Might require covering additional costs of [commercial RabbitMQ license and support](https://www.rabbitmq.com/services.html).

 ### When to select this transport

 - For native integration with other platforms.
-- When RabbitMQ is already used in the organisation and the benefit of introducing another queuing technology is outweighed by the cost of licenses, training, and ongoing maintenance.
+- When RabbitMQ is already used in the organization and the benefit of introducing another queueing technology is outweighed by the cost of licenses, training, and ongoing maintenance.

 ## Amazon SQS